marcus-grant/notes/pcde-module22-content.md

 * Q12: What does the `dask-scheduler` command do?
   * It manages the memory distribution across `dask-workers` **(wrong)**.
   * It manages all dask tasks **(correct)**.

+## Discussion 22.2: Use Cases of Web Sockets

+### Discussion 22.2 Introduction

+As you continue to learn about data streaming platforms, you will build on your understanding of how web sockets are useful for maintaining a steady connection between the client and the server.
+Web sockets enable instant data exchange and are supported by all modern browsers.
+You can begin using web sockets immediately in your web applications.

+This discussion will help you determine whether or not web sockets would be useful for a particular project scenario.
+The key questions to consider when assessing the use of web sockets are:

+* Would the application involve multiple users communicating?
+* Would the application alignment with the server-side data that's constantly changing?

+### Discussion 22.2 Instructions

+For your discussion post, choose any two project scenarios from the list below and explain why you might need to use web sockets for that specific application type.
+Be sure to address the two questions above in each scenario that you analyze.
+See the project scenarios below:

+1. Social Feeds
+2. Multiplayer Games
+3. Collaborative Editing / Coding
+4. Click-stream Data
+5. Live Stock Market
+6. Location Based Applications

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+**Suggested Time:** 60 minutes
+**Suggested Length:** 250 words

 ## References